Request to access to Interpol

 • Insufficient data provided for the identification of the applicant or to confirm their right of access to the requested information.

-• The lack of compelling reasons for access to information if the request is not related to the protection of the applicant's rights.
+• The lack of compelling reasons for access to information if the access requests are not related to the protection of the applicant's rights.

 • Protecting the confidentiality of data if disclosing information could harm other individuals or national interests.